-After the first week of each semester, class schedule changes may only be initiated by a student's teacher or counselor on his/her behalf.
-Changes in course placement level (e.g., Accelerated College Prep to College Prep) must be completed by Monday, September 13, 2021.
-A fully completed pink Course Transfer form and \$30.00 fee are required.
+Class schedule changes may be initiated by a student's teacher or counselor on his/her behalf.
+Changes in course placement level (e.g., Accelerated College Prep to College Prep).
+A fully completed pink Course Transfer form is required.
 It is Christian Brothers' expectation that students complete their scheduled classes with their assigned teachers.
-Under special circumstances schedule changes for the second semester will be made during the week of semester examinations in December.
-Changes made after Thursday, December 23, 2021, require a fully completed course transfer form (pink form) which is available from the counselor.
-No class transfers will be made after 8:00 A.M. on Monday, January 10, 2022.
+Under special circumstances schedule changes for the second semester will be made during the week of semester examinations in December through the first week of Spring semester.
+All course changes require the student to meet with their academic counselor and complete the course transfer form.

-Class change requests based upon student preference for a particular teacher will not be considered.
+Class change requests based upon preference for a particular teacher will not be considered.